 We’ve all caught our cats in the act of standing upright on their hind legs like some peculiar mix between a meerkat and a marionette puppet — but why do our usually regal and poised felines insist on carrying out this curious behavior?
 Is there any science behind it?
 And what’s really bubbling in the brain of a cat standing up on his hind legs?
-Let’s dig in and find out.
+Let’s dig in and find out (and watch some fun videos in the process!).

 Back in the calm and lazy world of the average domestic cat, popping up on his hind legs can be used to coerce a human to dish out some extra head petting.
 This move often takes place after some good old fashioned ankle brushing has gone on.
 In the case of my cat, Mimosa, she hops up on her back legs as soon as she realizes the grooming brush is in play.
 We’ve taken to calling the move “on her twos.”